ardizanki2919/evoluz-test/README.md

 ## Usage Video

-For a quick demonstration of how to use this testing setup, refer to the following video link: [Usage Video](https://drive.google.com/file/d/1PWBP9CONMEi3FCx1-sOeH4LaQ8NGzu78/view?usp=sharing)
+For a quick demonstration of how to run this testing , watch the tutorial video at: [Tutorial Video URL](https://drive.google.com/file/d/1PWBP9CONMEi3FCx1-sOeH4LaQ8NGzu78/view?usp=sharing)

 ## Improvement Areas